jaideepsinhdabhi/JustDataML/README.md

  - [Krish Naik Github Repo for Above Project ](https://github.com/krishnaik06/mlproject) Github Repo from the playlist for reference.
  - [How to Build a Complete Python Package Step-by-Step by ArjanCodes](https://youtu.be/5KEObONUkik?si=QYVU4lu8tpfmyTXV).
-This video really helped me to write a python Package and published it to the [PyPi](pypi.org)
+This video really helped me to write a Python package and published it to the [PyPi](pypi.org)

 # Hi, I'm Jaideepsinh Dabhi (jD)! 👋